konveyor/konveyor.github.io/content/Tackle/addApps.md

 ## Creating a new application
 Follow the steps below to add a new application to the inventory for assessment and analysis.

-**Note:** Before starting this procedure, it is helpful to set up business services and check tags and tag types and create additions as needed.
+**Note:** Before starting this procedure, it is helpful to set up business services, check tags and tag types, and create additions as needed.

 **Procedure**
 1. Click **Application inventory** in the left menu of the **Developer** view.